America's first literary star

 After the success of The Sketch-Book, Irving continued to straddle old and new world culture.
 He lived abroad for 17 years, which included three years as a diplomatic attach— in Spain, producing the biography The Life and Voyages of Christopher Columbus (1828), the humorously told history The Conquest of Granada (1829), and a collection of sketches and stories from Spain, Legends of the Alhambra (1832, substantially revised in 1851).

 Returning to the United States in 1832, he published Legends of the Conquest of Spain (1835) but focused mainly on Western American settings in his books A Tour of the Prairies (1835), Astoria (1836) and The Adventures of Captain Bonneville (1837).
 His biographical works, showing his continuing broad range of interests, include Mohammed (1849) and George Washington (1855-59 in five volumes).

-Most of these works are forgotten today except to literary historians, but many of Irving's observations and bon mots are still used today.
+Most of these works are forgotten today except to literary historians, but many of Irving's observations and bon mots are still bandied about today.
 For example, the reference to a big city as "Gotham" and the phrase "the almighty dollar" first appeared in his works.
-But mainly it's the old sleeper Rip Van Winkle and the scene of Ichabod Crane fleeing the ghastly horseman for which he is remembered.
+Mainly though, it's the old sleeper Rip Van Winkle and the scene of Ichabod Crane fleeing the ghastly horseman for which Washington Irving is remembered.